SEO Frequently Asked Questions

 This is difficult to quantify as it depends on a variety of factors unique to your business.

 But you should ensure you can calculate the return on investment for your SEO efforts — especially if you’re outsourcing.

 Make sure you have analytics set up to track conversions and where they come from.

-In the early days of SEO, it wasn’t unusual to see people using unethical strategies to increase their SERP position.
+In the early days of SEO, it wasn’t unusual to see people using unethical strategies to increase their position in the search results.

-These violate Google’s terms — and you should avoid them at all costs.
+These violate the terms set by Google — and you should avoid them at all costs.
 Black hat SEO techniques include:

 - Paying for backlinks to increase your backlink profile,